hexadecimalH/cicada-docs/_docs/application/first-application.md

 | +-- composer.lock
 ```

-If we inspect our `composer.json` file it will look like this
+If we inspect our `composer.json` file, it will look like this:

 ```json
 {